ionic-team/getting-started-iv-react/README.md

 </IonItem>
 ```

-We can now lock and unlock the vault, though in our current case we cannot really tell.
+We can now lock and unlock the vault, though in our current state we cannot really tell.
 Our application should react in some way when the vault is locked.
 For example, we may want to clear specific data from memory.
 We may also wish to redirect to a page that will only allow the user to proceed if they unlock the vault.

 In our case, we will just clear the `session` and have a flag that we can use to visually indicate if the vault is locked or not.
 We can do that by using the vault's `onLock` event.

-First we need to add a state property to `useVault()` to track whether the vault is locked or not.
+First, we need to add a state variable to track whether the vault is locked or not.
 Add the following code to `src/hooks/useVault.ts` under the declaration for `session`:

 ```TypeScript
 const [vaultIsLocked, setVaultIsLocked] = useState<boolean>(false);
 ```

-Next we need to handle events from the vault itself.
+Next, the vault's `onLock` and `onUnlock` events need to be handled.
 Modify the `useMemo()` block of code:

 ```TypeScript
 const vault = useMemo(() => {